 Output, Required: Result Indication.

-Output, Optional: Cause, N2 SM information (e.g. QFI, UE location information, notification indication indicating that the QoS targets cannot be fulfilled), N1 SM container to be transferred to the AN/UE.
+Output, Optional: Cause, EBI list, N2 SM information (e.g. QFI, UE location information, notification indication indicating that the QoS targets cannot be fulfilled), N1 SM container to be transferred to the AN/UE.

 See step 1a, 1e, 3a, 7 of clause 4.3.3.2 and step 1a, 1e, 4a, 8, 8a of clause 4.3.3.3 for an example usage of this service operation.

+If the consumer NF is AMF and the SMF determines that some EBIs are not needed, the SMF will put the EBIs back.

 5.2.8.2.7 Nsmf_PDUSession_Release SM Context service operation